'Jessie Readman' ashore on Taupeka Beach, 23 December 1893

 History of the Museum

 The Chatham Islands Museum was established in 1971 in a room of the Waitangi Store.
 Supported by the Council and Community the collections grew and in 1976 an appeal was launched for funds to build a museum for the Islands.
-The current two-roomed museum was opened in March 1979.
+Then a two-roomed museum was opened in March 1979.

 In 2010 the Council seconded a staff member to manage the much expanded collections and to compile a database of the objects, photographs and archives held.
 They also established the Chatham Islands Museum and Cultural Heritage Charitable Trust, with three Trustees, to enable the museum to apply for grant funds to assist in the conservation of the collection and to engage with other museums throughout New Zealand.